mor96/EMail-System/README.md

 ## Files

-signin.html - HTML page where the user sign in signup.html - HTML page where the user signup index.html - User home page after he sign in mail-api.php - File that handle all php code mail-JS.js File that handle all javascript code mail.db - database file that keep store all the users and mails
+signin.html - HTML page where the user sign in. signup.html - HTML page where the user signup. index.html - User home page after he sign in. mail-api.php - File that handle all php code. mail-JS.js File that handle all javascript code. mail.db - database file that keep store all the users and mails.

 ## API Actions